Talent or training? How a gifted young rider becomes a champion - Cycling Weekly

 But talent alone isn’t enough: nature and nurture must come together to build an exceptional set of skills.
 What exactly does that take?
 How is raw potential turned into solid gold?

 Who better to ask than Tom Pidcock?
-Aged just 18, he has won six major titles in the past year alone: the national, European and world junior cyclocross titles, the scratch race at the National Junior Track Championships, the National Criterium Championships and, of course, a stunning ride in Norway to win the World Championship junior time trial title.
+When aged just 18, he had won six major titles in the past year alone: the national, European and world junior cyclocross titles, the scratch race at the National Junior Track Championships, the National Criterium Championships and, of course, a stunning ride in Norway to win the World Championship junior time trial title.

 Pidcock has transitioned from youth to adult racing as though he barely noticed the step up.
 Did he ever regard cycling as mere play?